Are you looking for information on UK tax returns for non-residents? Read this blog till the end.

 If you do need to complete a tax return, you should fill in:

-You may need to complete a form R43 Tax Repayment Claim to make a claim for a tax refund if both of the following apply:
+You may need to complete a form R43 Tax Repayment Claim to claim a tax refund if both of the following apply:

-• the annual rent you have received is lower than your Personal Allowance
+- The annual rent you have received is lower than your Allowance

-For more on rates of Income Tax and the Personal Allowance, follow the link below.
+For more on rates of Income Tax and Personal Allowance, follow the link below.

-If you are not UK resident and sell, give away, transfer or exchange an asset in the UK (such as property, shares or other investments), you need to report a capital gain only if either or both of the following applies:
+If you are not a UK resident and sell, give away, transfer, or exchange an asset in the UK (such as property, shares or other investments), you need to report a capital gain only if either or both of the following applies:

 If you have to declare a capital gain, you should send the following completed forms to HMRC: